unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 Python, as you should know, is a versatile and flexible language, for this it suffers the well-debated repercussion of speed and performance.
 What goes on in this post is the complete inverse of performance-gaining, and should not be done at any point in your development, unless it is skid-quality code where you aren't expected to reach a certain bar of quality, then, by all means, go for it.

 By most, it'd be considered entry-grade level obfuscation, by myself I'd consider it art; there is nothing quite like doing it proficiently, as it's a brain puzzles in most cases to even start thinking up ways of one-lining certain constructs.
-I would never (no pinky promises), and nor do I ever suggest that you should use this as obfuscation, unless, as mentioned before you don't expect anyone to really even open it up, let alone try and figure out what it does in reality.
+I would never (no pinky promises), and nor do I ever suggest that you should use this as obfuscation, unless, as mentioned before you don't expect anyone to really even open it up, let alone try and figure out what it does.
-It is simply unstable, and many of the methodologies you employ to make your coder harder to understand, there will still be trivial bypasses to circumvent your clever logic, as this is no different in reality from writing imperative code (as one-line programs are very majorly functional).
+It is simply unstable, and for many of the methodologies you employ to make your coder harder to understand, there will still be trivial bypasses to circumvent your clever logic, as this is no different in reality from writing imperative code (as one-line programs are very majorly functional).

 To begin, allow me to introduce the atoms of one-liners, that is, `globals()` and `locals()` (less `locals()` more `globals()` though), these are the dictionaries which dictate the variable namespaces of Python programs at, respectively, the `global` and `local` scopes (at the top-level and within functions), with these and the combined attributes of dictionaries such as `dict.__setitem__(k, v)` and `dict.__getitem__(k) -> v`, you can trivially understand the basis of a one-line program: a sequence of getter/setter calls, with arbitrary operations.
 And, to its core, that is the prime construct of one-lining, but your programs would be considered tasteless were they simply to be of this content.

-Now, to sequence together these setter/getter calls we would prefer not to use semicolons (as that is not the topic), we would prefer to use something much more Pythonic (enough) and clean (and usable), something like lists and tuples; since you can group together calls in iterables like these.
+Now, to sequence together these setter/getter calls we would prefer not to use semicolons (as that is not the topic), we would prefer to use something much more Pythonic (enough) and clean, something like lists and tuples; since you can group together calls in iterables.
 For example:

 ```py
 print([